 LOCAL (The Woodlands Area / Montgomery County) ONLINE SUPPORT GROUPS:

-Support group to offer help, compassion, and understanding for families who have lost a loved one to substance abuse.
-(Attendees 18+)
+Support group to offer help, compassion, and understanding for families who have lost loved one to substance abuse.
+(Age 18+)

 2nd & 4th Tuesdays of Month 7:00 – 8:30 PM (Bring mask)